catalinc/brainfuck-interpreter/README.md

 # Brainfuck interpreter written in Go

-Because writting an interpreter, no matter how simple, is always a good exercise.
+Writting an interpreter, no matter how simple, is fun.

-Also because I wanted to try [Go][1] language.
+(Also because I wanted to try the [Go][1] programming language.)

 Some simple [Brainfuck][2] programs are available under *examples* directory.